THE PASSPORT AFFAIR AND EARLY MEMORIES OF ST. PANCRAS

 That of course has its effects, and he has vociferous opponents.
 Equally undeniable is that Argentina is a country which is dominated by politics.
 Every decision made is somehow seen in the light of a potential political statement.
 To ignore the effect of politics in Argentine life is to be simply ingenuous.
 Equally not to be dismissed are football, inevitably intertwined with politics, conspiracy theories, and if you’re of English descent, Maradona’s goal with his hand which was the ultimate political statement if ever there was one, and worthy of an extended article of its own.

-As stated, the macro is looking positive, depending on who you believe, but there is so much to be done.
-There is an underbelly in the state system which will be far more complex to manage, because it is endemic to the system, embedded in years of clientelism, inertia and inefficiency.
+Putting the macro to one side, there is an underbelly in the state system which will be far more complex to manage, because it is endemic to the system, embedded in years of clientelism, inertia and inefficiency.
 As always, a picture paints a thousand words, so let me tell you a personal story which demonstrates what really goes on.

 For the first time in my life, I let my British Passport expire in 2023.
 When I finally got around to renewing it I had it sent to my brother’s address.
 He put it together with some other personal documentation and sent it to me in Buenos Aires.
 Here was my first mistake.
 I should have asked him to send it by private courier, but I didn’t, basically because I was being tight.
 So, he very logically sent it registered and tracked via the Royal Mail.